Optimising supply chain for customer satisfaction

 Customers get easily frustrated when the website does not respond correctly.
 Providing them with a simple website design to navigate your products and services with ease can increase the customers' chances of purchasing your products.

 The patience to wait for the product to be delivered has worn thin because customers now expect same-day or next-day delivery.
-Technology offers opportunities for vendors to provide quick delivery for improving customer satisfaction.
+Technology offers opportunities for vendors to provide quick delivery for improving customer satisfaction in supply chain management.
 The supply chain management (SCM) system provides an insight into delivery schedules and locations.
 This way, supply chain heads can manage inventory based on locations with more demand for the product.

 It is a terrible experience to find out that the product you want to order is out of stock and it will take another 10 days for it to be available.
 Supply chain managers can troubleshoot this challenge by implementing an SCM system to ensure proper inventory flow; this way, the high-demand items never go out of stock.